slavonic/cu-tex/hyphenation/TRAINING.md

 dataset it is impossible to build a good set of inhibition patterns.
 And, conversely, if we want to build a good inhibition level we need to give it an input with many false hits, which means that we need to make hyphenation level more lax.

-The idea of mixing-and-matching inhibition lvels tries to overcome this limitation.
+The idea of mixing-and-matching inhibition levels tries to overcome this limitation.
 To do this, we train two independent pattern sets - base and auxiliary.
 Base pattern set we train with highly-selective criteria in order to get good hyphenation patterns.
 We do not care much for the inhibition level in the base.

 The  auxiliary pattern set is trained